fullcalendar/fullcalendar-workspace/examples/react18-mobx-typescript/README.md

-# FullCalendar React+MobX+TypeScript Example Project
+# FullCalendar React 18 + MobX + TypeScript Example Project

 An example project showing how [FullCalendar's React Connector](https://fullcalendar.io/docs/react) can be used with [TypeScript](https://www.typescriptlang.org/) and [MobX](https://mobx.js.org/) for managing the lifcycle of events outside of the Calendar component in a separate store.